01 of 13

-When we think of zen, we think of calming, meditative, harmonious environments that let us quiet our minds and rejuvenate our bodies.
-The bathroom is the perfect place for a zen-inspired decor, especially if you enjoy taking long, warm baths.
+When you think of zen, you might think of calming, meditative, harmonious environments that let you quiet your minds and rejuvenate your bodies.
+The bathroom is the perfect place for zen-inspired decor, especially if you enjoy taking long, warm baths.

 That may be why the zen style is very popular for today's bathrooms.
 Whether you enjoy the understated, nature-inspired colors or the calming atmosphere, there's no denying that zen bathrooms are beautiful, welcoming, and definitely relaxing.

-Througho...ut this gallery, we'll have a look at some of the principles that underlie the zen style for bathrooms.
-For example, this space by Mark Dziewulski Architect uses large windows to let the outside environment in.
-Having access to nature is a major feature of the zen aesthetic.Continue to 2 of 14 below.
+Throughout this gallery, look at some of the principles that underlie the zen style for bathrooms.
+For example, having access to nature is a major feature of the zen aesthetic.Continue to 2 of 13 below.

 Simple Zen Bathroom

 Another defining feature of zen bathrooms is their simplicity.
 Simple lines, simple colors, simple decor are common in zen-inspired bathrooms.
-This space by Caisson Studios is simple indeed: black and white, lots of transparent glass, and a clean, contemporary freestanding tub.
-Every line is necessary, nothing more, nothing less.Continue to 4 of 14 below.
+This bathroom is simple indeed: black and white; lots of transparent glass; and a clean, contemporary freestanding tub.
+Every line is necessary, nothing more, nothing less.Continue to 4 of 13 below.

 Zen Bathroom With Rustic Wood

 Zen decor also uses natural, rustic materials.
-For example, this bathroom by Burns and Beyerl Architects features a large piece of rough wood as a countertop for vessel sinks.
-The wood is simply sanded and sealed to avoid splinters, but is otherwise left in its natural state.
-The zen style takes full advantage of natural materials and makes beauty out of ordinary things.Continue to 5 of 14 below.
+For example, use a large piece of rough wood as a countertop for vessel sinks.
+The wood is simply sanded and sealed to avoid splinters but is otherwise left in its natural state.
+The zen style takes full advantage of natural materials and makes beauty out of ordinary things.Continue to 5 of 13 below.

 Zen Bathroom With Open Space

 Zen spaces are typically quite open, with few things to get in the way of expansive views.
 If you are lucky enough to have a larger bathroom, think about how you can minimize clutter and keep the room as open as possible.
-This zen bathroom by Louie Leu Architect minimizes the profile of the tub with a drop style, and keeps storage space close to the walls.
-The large windows also help make this bathroom look luxuriously large.Continue to 6 of 14 below.
+Minimize the profile of the tub with a drop style, and keep storage space close to the walls.
+Large windows also help make the bathroom look luxuriously large.Continue to 6 of 13 below.

 Modern Zen Bathroom

 A zen bathroom doesn't have to be traditional.
 Modern decor principles also work very well with zen decor styles because of the focus on clean, uncluttered lines.
-This beautiful bathroom nook by Sage Design features a simple freestanding tub, a few tree branches with budding leaves and flowers, and lots and lots of white.
-This simple space is perfect for relaxing away from the overstimulation of the ordinary world.Continue to 7 of 14 below.
+Try a simple freestanding tub, a few tree branches with budding leaves and flowers, and lots and lots of white.
+This simple space is perfect for relaxing away from the overstimulation of the ordinary world.Continue to 7 of 13 below.

 Traditional Japanese Zen Bathroom

 If you want to increase your zen bathroom appeal, look to traditional Japanese architecture.
-This bathroom by Mark Brand Architecture features a drop-in tub sunken into the floor, large floor-to-ceiling windows, and natural stone flooring and wall tile.
-There's no way you won't feel relaxed sitting in that tub.Continue to 8 of 14 below.
+You can use a drop-in tub sunken into the floor, large floor-to-ceiling windows, and natural stone flooring and wall tile.
+There's no way you won't feel relaxed sitting in that tub.Continue to 8 of 13 below.

 Neutral Zen Bathroom

-Even though this bathroom by Frahm Interiors doesn't have the beautiful garden views, it still has many features of typical zen bathrooms.
+Even if a bathroom doesn't have beautiful garden views, it can still have many features of typical zen bathrooms.
 For example, the use of bamboo sticks as decoration, as well as the vessel sink, are often seen in other zen spaces.
-The use of natural wood also contributes to the zen style of this beautiful basement bathroom.Continue to 10 of 14 below.
+The use of natural wood also contributes to the zen style of this beautiful basement bathroom.Continue to 10 of 13 below.

 Zen Bathroom Retreat

-Despite its opulence, this zen bathroom by J.P.
-Walters Design follows many of the typical features of zen spaces.
+Despite its opulence, this zen bathroom follows many of the typical features of zen spaces.
 For example, the use of natural stone is prominent, and the round tub has a clean, simple line that's very zen.
-A simple potted plant adds some greenery when an outside garden is unavailable.Continue to 12 of 14 below.
+A simple potted plant adds some greenery when an outside garden is unavailable.Continue to 11 of 13 below.

 Zen Marble Bathroom

-This beautiful take on a zen bathroom by Cecconi Simone features lots of marble and a large window framed by a comfortable bench.
+This features lots of marble and a large window framed by a comfortable bench.
 The flower arrangements are typical of zen spaces and are also black and white, which is the perfect color scheme to fit with marble tile.
-The decor is kept as simple as possible with clean rectangular lines and lots of natural light.Continue to 13 of 14 below.
+The decor is kept as simple as possible with clean rectangular lines and lots of natural light.Continue to 12 of 13 below.

 Spacious Zen Bathroom

-This spacious bathroom by AUDAX features a wet room-style bathing area with both a tub and two shower heads, with a beautiful, unobstructed outdoor view via the floor-to-ceiling windows.
+This wet room-style bathing area with both a tub and two showerheads is zen, with a beautiful, unobstructed outdoor view via the floor-to-ceiling windows.
 On the right, a vanity area with a simple bench that's also holding extra towels contrasts with a collection of decorative mirrors on the left.
-Zen elements include clean lines, natural stone flooring and garden views.Continue to 14 of 14 below.
+Zen elements include clean lines, natural stone flooring, and garden views.Continue to 13 of 13 below.

 Beachy Zen Bathroom

-Here's another hybrid by Avenue B Development that combines zen decor with another style, in this case beach-style.
-The shipslap walls in a light green are definitely beachy, and the tub is a little more decorative than the zen style requires.
+Combine zen decor with another style.
+In this case, it's beach-style.
+The shiplap walls in light green are definitely beachy, and the tub is a little more decorative than the zen style requires.
 However, the zen stool and hardwood floor are definitely inspired by zen decor.
 The stool is made of rough-hewn wood, which is in keeping with zen principles as well.
-Although we don't have a full view of a garden, there's a lot of natural... light.
+Although there isn't a full view of a garden, there's a lot of natural light.